celtic-vision/phantom_queen/README.md

 # Resources Dedicated to the Goddess Morrigan

 - This is an exhaustive list of great resources dedicated to the Goddess Morrigan.
-- All the credit for the related work goes to the respective authors & creators (mentioned in the links)
+- All credit for this work goes to the respective authors & creators (mentioned in the links)

 ## Articles